Guides & Articles

 In 1986 the brothers established the Lladro Collectors Society and released their first Collectors Society piece entitled "Little Pals."
 It proved to be extremely popular and they have continued the tradition by releasing a collector's society piece each following year.
 The Collectors Society pieces are not sold on the retail market, they are only offered to society members which adds to their rarity.

-To this day Lladro remains a family owned business and a preeminent presence in the porcelain world.
+To this day Lladro remains a family owned business and a preeminent presence in the world of fine porcelain art and collectibles.
 The company is now run by the Lladro Permanent Council which is comprised of the Lladro brothers, their children, and the senior staff of Lladro Porcelain.
 By keeping family ties strong within the business they have ensured that the Lladro legacy will live on for many years to come.